Is a Graphic Design Degree Worth It or Worthless?

 “Even though you don’t need to be formally educated to become a hairstylist, people still go to them for a haircut because they have been properly trained and qualified,” Annese explains.
 “You don’t just get a haircut from anyone who has ‘practiced’ on their own.”
 He believes the same principle applies for graphic design.

-So is a graphic design degree worth it or worthless?
-The decision is ultimately yours!
+So is a graphic design degree worth it?
+The determination is up to you.

-If you’re serious about building a successful design career, learn how the Rasmussen College graphic design program can help you achieve your dream!
+If you’re serious about building a successful graphic design career, learn how the Rasmussen College Graphic Design program can help you achieve your dream!

-AUTHOR’S NOTE: This article was originally published in Nov.
-2013.
-It has since been updated to include information relevant to 2016.
+EDITOR'S NOTE: This article was originally published in 2013.
+It has since been updated to include information relevant to 2019.